Promotional Products for Schools – Your Logo’s Academic Year

 Use Memory Aides

 Disorganized students tend to need more prompting than their classmates, but this can be a challenge for teachers tasked with monitoring a full classroom.
 Use aides such as notebooks, timers, and sticky notes to help students who are easily distracted stay on target with classroom work.
-Using timers or having a clock easily visible can help students stay conscious of time while also making transitions throughout the day more efficient and manageable.
+Using timers easily visible can help students stay conscious of time while also making transitions throughout the day more efficient and manageable.
 To help keep the day’s assignments top-of-mind, instruct students to write individual tasks on custom sticky notes and attach them to their desks or notebooks.
 As they complete a task, they can discard the note, emphasizing a sense of accomplishment without the need for constant supervision.
 Finally, reinforce lessons by having students keep a notebook where they can journal each evening about what they learned in class that day.
 This is a great way to supplement class time and traditional note taking while also allowing students to think for themselves about the information they learn.

 Another great memory device is color-coding a disorganized student’s items—everything from folders to labels to pens.
 Organizing by color can trigger the creative side of a person’s brain, and when colors are used to distinguish different subjects or types of work (in class, take home, etc.), students are better able to separate and recall specific tasks or notes.
 Rally your school around the idea of designating specific colors for different subject areas so that students learn to associate those colors with the subjects.
 (Crestline has a large range of school products that can be ordered in a variety of colors and customized with your school’s logo or mascot)!

 A big part of keeping disorganized students on track is pre-planning assignments and classroom work so they know in advance what they’ll need to focus on.
 Maintain a classroom calendar using sticky notes and have students write down assignments in their student planners at the beginning of each month.
 This will ensure that all students have record of what needs to get done each week.